Baal HaSulam's Introduction to Zohar

 Baal HaSulam's Introduction to Zohar 32:2

 A fourth stage, no less, that comes after the resurrection of the dead.
-Now, hold on. a bit.
-The idea here, as Baal HaSulam explains in his introduction to the Zohar, is tied to th...
+Hold on. a bit.
+The idea here, as Baal HaSulam explains in his introduction to the Zohar, is tied to this co...

 MysticismSoulEnd TimesDeath